Sialitech/label-siali/docs/source/guide/tasks.md

 ### Import CSV or TSV data

-When you import a CSV / TSV formatted text file, Label Studio interprets the column names are as task data keys that correspond to the labeling config you set up:
+When you import a CSV / TSV formatted text file, Siali Label interprets the column names are as task data keys that correspond to the labeling config you set up:
 ```csv
 my_text,optional_field
 this is a first task,123